-Often true, but not necessarily.
+Indeed it’s often fast, but not necessarily.
 With Python you have access to many other fast libraries, which might be unsupported in TF.

 Python may be just fast enough.

-As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, running faster brings no more gains to overall throughput.
+As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, faster reader brings no gains to overall throughput.
 For most types of problems, up to the scale of multi-GPU ImageNet training, Python can offer enough speed if you use a fast library (e.g.

 tensorpack.dataflow).
 See the Efficient DataFlow tutorial on how to build a fast Python reader with DataFlow.